MicrosoftDocs/fabric-docs/docs/real-time-intelligence/one-logical-copy.md

 You can partition your delta tables to improve query speed.
 For information about when to partition your OneLake files, see [When to partition tables on Azure Databricks](/azure/databricks/tables/partitions).
 Each partition is represented as a separate column using the *PartitionName* listed in the *Partitions* list.
 This means your OneLake copy has more columns than your source table.

-To partition your OneLake files, use the [.alter-merge table policy mirroring](/azure/data-explorer/kusto/management/alter-merge-mirroring-policy-command?context=/fabric/context/context-rta&pivots=fabric) command.
+To partition your delta tables, use the [.alter-merge table policy mirroring](/azure/data-explorer/kusto/management/alter-merge-mirroring-policy-command?context=/fabric/context/context-rta&pivots=fabric) command.

 ## Related content